-- 139. As noted in section 9.5.2, epifauna is sampled by benthic trawls and is taken to mean species that live on the surface of the seabed.
-As discussed in section 9.4.2, several surveys have been undertaken across the former East Anglia Zone which have been combined to characterise epibenthic communities. - 140.
-The epibenthic data are semi-quantitative, therefore, in terms of comparing samples across the survey area it has less meaning than using the infaunal grab data as described in section 9.5.2.
+- 138. As noted in section 9.5.2, epifauna is sampled by benthic trawls and is taken to mean species that live on the surface of the seabed.
+As discussed in section 9.4.2, several surveys have been undertaken across the former East Anglia Zone which have been combined to characterise epibenthic communities. - 139.
+The epibenthic data are semi-quantitative therefore in terms of comparing samples across the survey area it has less meaning than using the infaunal grab data as described in section 9.5.2.
 However, a semi-quantitative comparison still gives an indication of the relative abundance of the different species.
-Many fish species (including sandeels) were recorded within the epifaunal data; these have been removed from this analysis as fish are not considered part of the benthic community for the purposes of this assessment.
-These are considered in Chapter 10 Fish and Shellfish Ecology. - 141.
-As agreed through the EPP (see Table 9.1), no epibenthic trawls were undertaken as part of the East Anglia ONE North and East Anglia TWO offshore cable corridor surveys and therefore this type of survey data is not available for a large section of the offshore cable corridor.
-However, the results of the grab survey indicate the area of the offshore cable corridor which overlaps with the former East Anglia Zone is broadly comparable with the benthic ecology in the East Anglia ONE North windfarm site.
+Many fish species (including sandeels) were recorded within the epifaunal data; these have been removed from this analysis, as fish are not considered part of the benthic community for the purposes of this assessment.
+These are considered in Chapter 10 Fish and Shellfish Ecology. - 140.
+As agreed through the EPP (see Table 9.1), no epibenthic trawls were undertaken as part of the East Anglia TWO and East Anglia ONE North offshore cable corridor surveys and therefore this type of survey data is not available for a large section of the cable corridor options.
+However, the results of the grab survey indicate the area of the offshore cable corridor which overlaps with the former East Anglia Zone is broadly comparable with the benthic ecology in the East Anglia TWO windfarm site.